Two-Torsion Subgroups of some Modular Jacobians: Proof of Theorem

-\section{Proof of Theorem 1}
+\section{Proof of Theorem $1$}

+To prove Theorem $1$ we begin by computing the two-torsion subgroup of $J_0(N)(\mathbb{Q})_{\text{tors}}$ for the five values of $N$ previously stated.
+The quadritangents planes required are stated in the \texttt{GitHub} directory given below.
+They were computed using the methods described in Sections \ref{Sch}, \ref{apr} and \ref{alg}.
+The points of their respective schemes of quadritangents were approximated using complex approximations and precise expressions were computed using the lattice technique described in Section \ref{CA}.
+For $N$ = $63$, $72$ and $75$ we were able to compute the entire $2$-torsion subgroup of the modular jacobian $J_{0}\left( N \right)$ using the computed quadritangents, and deduce the rational $2$-torsion subgroup as in the $N = 42$ case presented in detail in Section \ref{g5ex}.
+For details of these computations, the Galois orbits required in these computations and the \texttt{Magma} code used to compute them see

-In this section we give the quadritangent planes required to generate the 2-torsion subgroup (or part of the 2-torsion subgroup) of the Jacobian of the modular curves $X_{0}\left( N \right)$ for $N = 42, 55, 63, 72, 75$.
-All modular curves considered are non-hyperelliptic and have genus 5.
-All rational models of the curves and their cuspidal subgroup are as in \citep{OS}.
+In some case we also used the cusps of the modular curves to simplify our computations.
+All the modular curves considered are non-hyperelliptic, of genus $5$ and their Jacobians have rank $0$ over $\Q$.
+The canonical models of the curves and cusps on these models used in our computations are as in \cite{OS}.